Carl Jung: Later life and death

 Jung became a full professor of medical psychology at the University of Basel in 1943 but resigned after a heart attack the next year to lead a more private life.

 In 1945, he began corresponding with an English Roman Catholic priest, Father Victor White, who became a close friend, regularly visiting the Jungs at the Bollingen estate.

 Jung became ill again in 1952.

-Jung continued to publish books until the end of his life, including Flying Saucers: A Modern Myth of Things Seen in the Skies (1959), which analyzed the archetypal meaning and possible psychological significance of the reported observations of UFOs.
+Jung continued to publish books until the end of his life, including Flying Saucers: A Modern Myth of Things Seen in the Skies (1959), which analysed the archetypal meaning and possible psychological significance of the reported observations of UFOs.
 In 1961, he wrote his last work, a contribution to Man and His Symbols entitled "Approaching the Unconscious" (published posthumously in 1964).

-Jung died on 6 June 1961 at Küsnacht after a short illness.
-He had been beset by circulatory diseases.
+Jung died on 6 June 1961 at Küsnacht after a short illness.He had been beset by circulatory diseases.

 Awards

 Among his principal distinctions are honorary doctorates from: